jhockofalltrades/Real-time-Group-chat-with-Web-sockets/README.md

 ## Features
 To join the group chat you must create an account(just username & password) first.
 Then after you logged in, all online users will appear to the page inlcuding their respective locations (using Geolocations and Google Maps API) and the chat thread.
+Note: Make sure that you allow your location in your browser.

 ## NodeJS modules
 [Request](https://www.npmjs.com/package/request)